What is Supply Chain Network Design?

 Businesses are no longer just local in the days of globalization and supply chains have to be global in the way they operate as well.
 In addition to the factors discussed above, Global Supply Chain Networks include other factors such as the difference in culture, language and currencies.
 Transportation, software compatibility and the cost of fuel or oil are also considered.

 The purpose of Supply Chain Network Analysis is to design an optimal supply chain and to improve the ability of the organization to make more tactical and more strategic decisions.
-The supply chain management courses online and logistics management courses, are covered in the mba supply chain management and supply chain management diploma programs, where students learn to design and analyze supply chain networks.
+The logistics management certification are covered in the scm certification, where students learn to design and analyze supply chain networks.

 Supply Chain Network Analysis makes use of a Big Picture Thinking approach to the supply chain network design from the conceptualization to the implementation.
 The analysis is focused on determining the distribution nodes based on factors such as demand concentration, customer locations, and service requirements.